bbauska/zombiePolitics/README.md

 hatred in the second Gilded Age.
 Any mention of the social state, putting limits on casino capitalism, and regulating corporate zombies puts Sarah Palin, Glenn Beck, Rush Limbaugh, and other talking heads into a state of high rage.
-They disparage any discourse that embraces social justice, social responsibility, and human rights.
+They disparage any discourse that embraces social justice, social responsibility, and human rights.</p>

-Appealing to “real” American values such as family, God, and Guns, they are in the forefront of a zombie politics that opposes any legislation or policy designed to lessen human suffering and promote economic and social progress.
-As Arun Gupta points out, they are insistent in their opposition to “civil rights, school desegregation, women’s rights, labor organizing, the minimum wage, Social Security, LGBT rights, welfare, immigrant rights, public education, reproductive rights, Medicare, [and] Medicaid.”5 The walking hyper-dead even oppose providing the extension of unemployment benefits to millions of Americans who are out of work, food, and hope.
+<p>Appealing to "real" American values such as family, God, and Guns, they are in the
+forefront of a zombie politics that opposes any legislation or policy designed to lessen human suffering and promote economic and social progress.
+As Arun Gupta points out, they are insistent in their opposition to "civil rights, school desegregation, women’s rights, labor organizing, the minimum wage, Social Security, LGBT rights, welfare, immigrant rights, public education, reproductive rights, Medicare, [and] Medicaid."5 The walking hyper-dead even oppose providing the extension of unemployment benefits to millions of Americans who are out of work, food, and hope.
 They spectacularize hatred and trade in lies and misinformation.
 They make populist appeals to the people while legitimating the power of the rich.
 They appeal to common sense as a way of devaluing a culture of questioning and critical exchange.
-Unrelenting in their role as archetypes of the hyper-dead, they are mis­ anthropes trading in fear, hatred, and hyper-nationalism.
+Unrelenting in their role as archetypes of the hyper-dead, they are mis­anthropes trading in fear, hatred, and hyper-nationalism.</p>

-The human suffering produced by the walking hyper-dead can also be seen in the nativist apoplexy resulting in the racist anti-immigration laws passed in Arizona, the attempts to ban ethnic studies in public schools, the rise ofthe punishing state, the social dumping of millions of people of color into prisons, and the attempts of Tea Party fanatics and politicians who Want to “take back America” from President Barack Obama-described in the new lexicon of right-wing political illiteracy as both an alleged socialist and the new Hitler.
+<p>The human suffering produced by the walking hyper-dead can also be seen in
+the nativist apoplexy resulting in the racist anti-immigration laws passed in Arizona, the attempts to ban ethnic studies in public schools, the rise ofthe punishing state, the social dumping of millions of people of color into prisons, and the attempts of Tea Party fanatics and politicians who Want to "take back America" from President Barack Obama-described in the new lexicon of right-wing political illiteracy as both an alleged socialist and the new Hitler.
 Newt Gingrich joins Glenn Beck and other members of the elite squad of the hyper-dead in arguing that Obama is just another version of _loseph Stalin.
 For Gingrich and the rest of the zombie ideologues, any discourse that advocates for social protections, easing human suffering, or imagining a better future is dismissed by being compared to the horrors ofthe Nazi holocaust.
-Dystopian discourse and End Times morbidity rule the collective con­ sciousness of this group.
+Dystopian discourse and End Times morbidity rule the collective con­sciousness of this group.</p>

-The “death panels” envisaged by Sarah Palin are not going to emerge from Obama’s health care reform plan but fiom the toolkits the zombie politicians and talking heads open up every time they are given the opportunity to speak.
+<p>The "death panels" envisaged by Sarah Palin are not going to emerge from
+Obama’s health care reform plan but fiom the toolkits the zombie politicians and talking heads open up every time they are given the opportunity to speak.
 The death threats, vandalism, and crowds shouting homophobic slurs at openly gay U. S.
 House Representative Barney Frank already speak to a fixation with images of death, violence, and war that now grips the country.
-Sarah Palin’s infamous call to a gath­ ering of her followers to “reload” in opposition to President Obama’s policies-soon followed in a nationally televised press conference with a request for the American people to embrace Arizona’s new xenophobic laws-makes her one of the most prominent ofthe political zombies.
-Not only has she made less-than-vague endorse­ ments of violence in many of her public speeches, she has cheerfully embraced the new face of white supremacy in her recent unapologetic endorsement of racial pro­ filing, stating in a widely reported speech that “It’s time for Americans across this great country to stand up and say, ‘We’re all Arizonians now.’”6 The current descent into racism, ignorance, corruption, and mob idiocy makes clear the degree to which politics has become a sport for zombies rather than engaged and thoughtful citi­ zens.7
+Sarah Palin’s infamous call to a gath­ering of her followers to "reload" in opposition to President Obama’s policies-soon followed in a nationally televised press conference with a request for the American people to embrace Arizona’s new xenophobic laws-makes her one of the most prominent ofthe political zombies.
+Not only has she made less-than-vague endorse­ ments of violence in many of her public speeches, she has cheerfully embraced the new face of white supremacy in her recent unapologetic endorsement of racial pro­filing, stating in a widely reported speech that "It’s time for Americans across this great country to stand up and say, ‘We’re all Arizonians now.’"6 The current descent into racism, ignorance, corruption, and mob idiocy makes clear the degree to which politics has become a sport for zombies rather than engaged and thoughtful citi­zens.7</p>

-The hyper-dead celebrate talk radio haters such as Rush Limbaugh, whose fanaticism appears to pass without criticism in the mainstream media.
+<p>The hyper-dead celebrate talk radio haters such as Rush Limbaugh, whose
+fanaticism appears to pass without criticism in the mainstream media.
 Limbaugh echoes the fanatics who whipped up racial hatred in Weimar Germany, the ideo­ logical zombies who dissolved the line between reason and distortion-laden propa­ ganda.
-I-Iow else to explain his claim “that environmentalist terrorists might have caused the ecological disaster in the gulf ”?8 The ethically frozen zombies that dominate screen culture believe that only an appeal to self-interest motivates peo­ ple-a convenient counterpart to a culture of cruelty that rebukes, if not disdains, any appeal to the virtues of a moral and just society.
+I-Iow else to explain his claim "that environmentalist terrorists might have caused the ecological disaster in the gulf "?8 The ethically frozen zombies that dominate screen culture believe that only an appeal to self-interest motivates peo­ple-a convenient counterpart to a culture of cruelty that rebukes, if not disdains, any appeal to the virtues of a moral and just society.
 They smile at their audiences while collapsing the distinction between opinions and reasoned arguments.
-They report on Tea Party rallies while feeding the misplaced ideological frenzy that motivates such gatherings but then refuse to comment on rallies all over the coun­ try that do not trade in violence or spectacle.
+They report on Tea Party rallies while feeding the misplaced ideological frenzy that motivates such gatherings but then refuse to comment on rallies all over the coun­try that do not trade in violence or spectacle.
 They report uncritically on Islam bash­ ers, such as the radical right-wing radio host Michael Savage, as ifhis ultra-extremist racist views are a legitimate part of the American mainstream.
-In the age of zom­ bie politics, there is too little public outrage or informed public anger over the push­ ing of millions of people out of their homes and jobs, the defunding of schools, and the rising tide of homeless families and destitute communities.
-Instead of organized, massive protests against casino capitalism, the American public is treated to an end­ less and arrogant display of wealth, greed, and power.
-Armies of zombies tune in to gossip-laden entertainment, game, and realityTV shows, transfixed by the empty lure of celebrity culture.
+In the age of zom­bie politics, there is too little public outrage or informed public anger over the push­ing of millions of people out of their homes and jobs, the defunding of schools, and the rising tide of homeless families and destitute communities.
+Instead of organized, massive protests against casino capitalism, the American public is treated to an end­less and arrogant display of wealth, greed, and power.
+Armies of zombies tune in to gossip-laden entertainment, game, and realityTV shows, transfixed by the empty lure of celebrity culture.</p>

-The roaming hordes of celebrity zombie intellectuals work hard to fuel a sense of misguided fear and indignation toward democratic politics, the social state, and immigrants-all of which is spewed out in bitter words and comes terribly close to inciting violence.
+<p>The roaming hordes of celebrity zombie intellectuals work hard to fuel a sense
+of misguided fear and indignation toward democratic politics, the social state, and immigrants-all of which is spewed out in bitter words and comes terribly close to inciting violence.
 Zombies love death-dealing institutions, which accounts for why